angular/angular/packages/benchpress/README.md

 # Why?

-There are so-called "micro benchmarks" that essentially use a stop watch in the browser to measure time (e.g. via `performance.now()`).
+There are so-called "micro benchmarks" that essentially use a stopwatch in the browser to measure time (e.g. via `performance.now()`).
 This approach is limited to time, and in some cases memory (Chrome with special flags), as metric.
 It does not allow to measure: